SinusBot/docs/docs/installation/discord.md

 1. Create a new [Application](https://discord.com/developers/applications?new_application=true) at the [Discord Developer Portal](https://discord.com/developers/).

-2. Go to "Bot" at the sidebar and click on "Add Bot".
+2. Go to "Bot" at the sidebar.

 3. In the section "Token" click on "Copy" to copy the token.